WestleyK/backlight/README.md

-## Verry simple, yet packed with feature!
+## Very simple, yet packed with features!

-Very simple and functinal bash script to adjust brightness for the official 7 inch touchdcreen. <br>
+Very simple and functinal bash script to adjust the brightness of the official raspberry pi 7 inch touchdcreen. <br>
-Designed and tested for raspberry pi with official 7 inch touchdcreen.

 <br>
 <br>